teresy/tis-interpreter/tis-interpreter/EXAMPLES.md

 -----

-The next example, 03_filesystem/main.c, uses the functions fopen() and fread() to access the filesystem. tis-interpreter provides an implementation for a virtual filesystem so that this sort of program can be run.
+The next example, `03_filesystem/main.c`, uses the functions `fopen` and `fread` to access the filesystem. tis-interpreter provides an implementation for a virtual filesystem so that this sort of program can be run.
 To run this example, we are going to need:

-- examples/03_filesystem/main.c: the program we are interested in running
+- `examples/03_filesystem/main.c`: the program we are interested in running
-- EXAMPLE.md: the very file you are reading, used as input by the program
+- `EXAMPLE.md`: the very file you are reading, used as input by the program
-- filesystem/*.c: the implementation for the functions fopen() and fread()
+- `filesystem/__tis_mkfs.c`: the implementation for the functions `fopen` and `fread`

 For the directory that contains `EXAMPLES.md`, use the commands: